 We are fully committed to each other and this life journey and are also very clear on what we are here to do and experience.
 Throughout the years, we have been asked about having children, and while we have a profound love and appreciation for all children, we have a clear knowing that this is not part of our journey for this lifetime and have consciously chosen not to have children.

 Over the course of my journey, I have also come to fall in love deeply with our human race and Earth family, despite its many shortcomings.
-I know that we are in our infancy of spiritual evolution and all too often act out in destructive ways, but I see the incredible potential we all have.
-This is one of the biggest reasons why I have chosen to do what I do today — help others awaken to their highest potential and make the most of the physical experience and spiritual evolution that they came here to have.
+I know that we are in our infancy of spiritual evolution, and all too often act out in destructive ways, but I see the incredible potential we all have.
+This is one of the biggest reasons I have chosen to do what I do today — help others awaken to their highest potential and make the most of the physical experience and spiritual evolution they came here to have.